SMS Phone Number Guide | Get a Text Number Online for SMS

 Example: 1-800-265-4321

 Toll-free numbers are best suited for larger businesses and organizations.
-Toll-free numbers are the way to go if you need to send large-scale text message broadcasts and text blasts.
-They work especially well for text message marketing.
+Toll-free numbers are the way to go if you need to send text message broadcasts and text blasts.
+They work especially well for promotional and transactional text messages, mobile text alerts, and verification codes.

-Just like a 10DLC number, you can text and call conversationally with contacts and customers using toll-free number SMS.
+Just like a 10DLC number, you can text and call conversationally with contacts and customers using a toll-free number.

 Setting up a toll-free SMS number costs about half as much as a 10DLC number with a local area code.

 With a virtual number for SMS, you can send texts from any device (laptops, tablets, and PCs) without a physical phone.
-These numbers are also easy to port to new providers and use with other services because everything is digital.
+These numbers are also easy to port or host with a new provider or service because everything is digital.

-Virtual phone numbers are easy to activate, deactivate, and transfer across different messaging and voice providers.
+Virtual phone numbers are easy to activate, deactivate, and transfer across different text messaging and voice providers.

 Virtual online phone numbers allow you to text and call from any device.
 These numbers are tied to software.
 This makes them versatile and easy to access (especially as a team).